 Contact a Cherry Hill Real Estate Attorney for a Consultation About Real Estate Fraud in New Jersey Today

 If you have been the victim of a fraudulent home sale in New Jersey, contact the experienced real estate attorneys at The Law Office of Joel R. Spivack.
-For more than 25 years, attorney Joel R. Spivack has been helping families all across NJ realize their real estate dreams.
+For more than 30 years, attorney Joel R. Spivack has been helping families all across NJ realize their real estate dreams.
 He understands that when you’re a home buyer, the last thing you want to deal with is being taken advantage of when you’re about to jet off on this new adventure.
 The real estate attorneys at The Law Office of Joel R. Spivack have been helping victims of real estate fraud in Cherry Hill, Camden, Gloucester Township, Haddonfield, Collingswood and all throughout New Jersey.
 Call us anytime at 856-488-1200 or fill out the online contact form to schedule a confidential consultation.
-We have an office conveniently located at 1820 Chapel Avenue West, Suite 195 Cherry Hill, NJ 08002.
+We have an office conveniently located at 1415 Marlton Pike East, Suite 302 Cherry Hill, NJ 08034.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.